 On this dayApr 17, 1915

-Caesar Sheffield is one of at least 594 Black people lynched in Georgia between 1877 and 1950, and one of more than 6,500 victims of racial terror lynching that EJI has documented between 1865 and 1950.
-To learn more, explore EJI’s reports, Lynching in America and Reconstruction in America.
-You can also learn more here about how a presumption of guilt and dangerousness continues to make people of color vulnerable to racial violence, wrongful convictions, and unfair treatment today.
+No arrests were made following the lynching of Caesar Sheffield and no one was ever held accountable for his death.
+He is one of at least 594 Black people lynched in Georgia between 1877 and 1950, and one of more than 6,500 victims of racial terror lynching that EJI has documented between 1865 and 1950.
+To learn more, explore EJI’s reports, Lynching in America and Reconstruction in America, and read here about the presumption of guilt and dangerousness that today continues to make people of color vulnerable to racial violence, wrongful convictions, and unfair treatment.